Spindobobo/Java-masterclass-udemy-challenges/SpeedConverter/src/README.md

     }
 ```

 The second method was created in order to print the message "Invalid value" if the input was less than 0.
-Otherwise, it should convert kilometers to miles per hour and print a message using the variables `long milesPerHour` and `kilometersPerHour` in addition to "km/h" and "mi/h".
+Otherwise, it should convert kilometers to miles per hour and print a message using the variables `long milesPerHour` and `kilometersPerHour` in addition to "km/h" and "mi/h" texts.